On this Page

 Unity automatically applies orientation tracking, stereoscopic rendering, and distortion correction to your main camera when VR support is enabled.
 For more details, see Unity VR Support.

-If you are already prepared for Unity Android development, you are nearly ready to begin mobile development.
+If you are already prepared for Unity Android development, you’re almost ready to begin mobile development.

 The Android SDK is required for mobile development with Unity.
 For setup instructions, Android Development Software Setup in our Mobile SDK Developer Guide.
 Most Unity developers do not need to install Android Studio or NDK.

 Once you have installed the Standalone Android SDK tools, you may continue with this guide.